Israel Embassy blast: Two youths caught on CCTV, security beefed up in Delhi | Law-Order

 - India

-The Delhi Police has intensified its probe into a low intensity blast that occurred near the Israel Embassy here and sources said two youths were caught on camera walking on the road close to the spot shortly before the explosion.
+Delhi Police has intensified its probe into a low-intensity blast that occurred near the Israel Embassy here and sources said two youths were caught on camera walking on the road close to the spot shortly before the explosion.

+The National Security Guard (NSG) along with forensic experts visited the spot Wednesday morning and collected samples of leaves and grass that they suspected might contain chemicals used in the explosion, police sources said, adding a team of dog squad by the NSG also inspected the spot with two canines.

+The team of forensic experts has marked the places with the signage of ''A'' ''B'' and ''C'' from the spot where the low-intensity blast took place on Tuesday.

+The officials of Delhi Police Special Cell and local police inspected the spot and a group of paramilitary personnel were deployed there.

+An official said as of now the police is contemplating to register an FIR.

-The police have also beefed up security in the national capital after Tuesday's blast near the embassy in the Chanakyapuri diplomatic enclave, an official said.
+The police have also beefed up security in the national capital after the blast near the embassy in Chanakyapuri diplomatic enclave, an official said.

-According to police sources, CCTV footage have been recovered from near the spot in which two youths were found walking on the road, shortly before the blast. ''It is yet to be ascertained whether they are suspects,'' the officer said.
+According to police sources, CCTV footage have been recovered from near the spot in which two youths were found walking on the road, shortly before the blast. ''It is yet to be ascertained whether they are suspects,'' the official added.

 Security officials who visited the spot said since no remnants of the explosive were found at the spot, the possibility of a ''chemical explosion'' cannot be ruled out.